VisionEval/VisionEval-Docs/tutorials/ve-state/Main.md

 ## VE-State

-VE-State is an extension of RSPM models, namely VERSPM, which enables users to apply the model for statewide applications.
+VE-State is an extension of RSPM models, namely VE-RSPM, which enables users to apply the model for statewide applications.
 In order to develop VE-State, VE-RSPM modules has been tested and modified to confirm that they will work in a statewide application.
 The main difference between VE-RSPM models and VE-State models is that a number of VE-RSPM inputs are specified at the Bzone level.
 Examples include numbers of dwelling units by type and numbers of jobs by sector.
 VE-State models run at a higher level of abstraction than VE-RSPM models and don’t have Bzone level inputs.

 ## Sections